Note: The information on this page describes my research as a postdoc/graduate student and does not reflect my current work.

-A secondary line of research, in collaboration with Joe Gladstone (University College London), studies how financial spending and saving behaviors relate to subjective well-being.
+A secondary line of research, in collaboration with Joe Gladstone (University of Colorado Boulder), studies how financial spending and saving behaviors relate to subjective well-being.
 Using a combination of objective account data and survey responses from a sample of U.K. bank customers, my research examines whether financial variables such as bank account balances (Ruberton, Gladstone, & Lyubomirsky, 2016) and hedonic spending variety (Ruberton, Gladstone, Margolis, & Lyubomirsky, under review) are uniquely predictive of well-being.
 Future experimental research will test the effect of reframing how people think about their spending habits (e.g., to see them as highly varied vs. stable) on immediate life evaluations and mood.

 When not trying to answer these questions, I can usually be found watching or reading/thinking about baseball, especially my hometown St. Louis Cardinals.
 (During the winter, when baseball is not in season, I can usually be found staring out the window and waiting for spring.)